Downloads

 Keep nets and landing nets and stink bags to be dipped in disinfectant tub and unhooking mats to be brushed down in disinfectant tub on entering club water at the wash down plant before proceeding to peg.
 Failure to comply will result in membership being revoked without deposits.
 This is to prevent any invasive species getting into our/your pond, especial freshwater pests

-NO FISH TO BE UNHOOKED ON GROUND WITHOUT AN UNHOOKIG MATT.
+NO FISH TO BE UNHOOKED ON GROUND WITHOUT AN UNHOOKIG MATT or CRADLE

 CONSTITUTION AND RULES